Both asphalt and tarmac are used for pavement, driveways, and most commonly the surfaces of roads.

-For larger parking lots, you can paint in sections which allows some of the area to dry and be used while you paint the rest.
+For larger parking lots, you can paint the stripes in sections which allows some of the area to dry and be used while you paint the rest.

 For smaller parking lots, you should choose a time when the businesses are closed so you can paint the entire lot and seal it until the businesses open again.

 Plus, depending on the paint you are using the temperature should be at least 50 degrees Fahrenheit for oil-based paints and 60 degrees Fahrenheit for water-based paints.